microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 */
 	Comment = 'comment',
 	/**
-	 * Folding range for a imports or includes
+	 * Folding range for imports or includes
 	 */
 	Imports = 'imports',
 	/**